pyOpenSci/python-package-guide/ci-tests-data/code-cov.md

 :height: 450px
 :alt: Screenshot of the code cov service - showing test coverage for the stravalib package. in this image you can see a list of package modules and the associated number of lines and % lines covered by tests. at the top of the image you can see what branch is being evaluated and the path to the repository being shown.

 the Code cov platform is a useful tool if you wish to visually track code coverage.
 Using it you can not only get the same summary information that you can get with **pytest-cov** extension.
 You can also get a visual representation of what lines are covered by your tests and what lines are not covered.
 Code cove is mostly useful for evaluating unit tests and/or how much of your package code is "covered.
-It however will not evaluate things like integration tests and end-to-end workflows. b
+It however will not evaluate things like integration tests and end-to-end workflows.

 ```